stevebillings/a/README.md

 <a name="java"></a>
 ## Other Java on Spring Boot

-My primary langage for professional use for most of the last 15 years has been Java, and most of that work has used Spring Boot.
+My primary language for professional use for most of the last 15 years has been Java, and most of that work has used Spring Boot.

 I am currently developing the [data service](https://github.com/stevebillings/activitytrackerdataservice) for [trackyourweek.com](https://trackyourweek.com) (described above),